Fyoncle/Elysium-Days/README.md

 - **Warden Dimension** 🌌 Did you ever wonder how below the bedrock looks like?
 - **The End** 🔮 Now the end is a mystery, it's lost somewhere... _~~**[Tip; Maxed Cartographer Villager]**~~_
 #

 If you counter any glitches & crashes, or if you have any suggestions you can tell me by joining [Discord](https://discord.gg/WFpDr7zY8Z) or either opening a issue on [GitHub](https://github.com/Fyoncle/Elysium-Days/issues)

+Currently any version except 1.20.1 not planned, The **LTS [Long Term Support]** Version will be **1.20.1**

+If you counter any glitches & crashes, or if you have any suggestions you can tell me by joining [Discord](https://discord.gg/WFpDr7zY8Z) or either opening a issue on [GitHub](https://github.com/Fyoncle/Elysium-Days/issues)